What is bounding box annotation?

 Bounding box annotation may look simple on the surface — draw a rectangle, assign a label.
 In production AI, the stakes behind that rectangle are anything but simple.
 Every box is a ground-truth teaching signal.
 Every quality failure compounds across a training corpus of hundreds of thousands of images.
 Every shortcut in annotation methodology becomes a reliability problem in deployment.

 Enterprises that succeed with computer vision treat object detection annotation as a strategic foundation — not an operational checkbox.
-They invest in clear guidelines, certified annotators, multi-layer quality systems, and vendors who can demonstrate consistent IoU performance at scale.
+They understand that every deep learning model is only as capable as the annotated dataset it was trained on, and that object recognition quality in the field starts with box quality during labeling.
+They follow bounding box annotation best practices: investing in clear guidelines, certified annotators, multi-layer quality systems, and data annotation services providers who can demonstrate consistent IoU performance at scale.

 "In computer vision, precision doesn't start with the model.
 It starts with the box."